 How to Control Honeysuckle

-If you only have a few vines, cut them off at ground level in late summer, and spot treat the cut ends with undiluted glyphosate concentrate (Roundup).
+If you only have a few vines, cut them off at ground level in late summer, and spot treat the cut ends with undiluted glyphosate concentrate.
 The undiluted concentrate is usually 41 or 53.8 percent glyphosate.
-The label should state the percentage of glyphosate.
+The label should state the percentage to be used.

 If you have a large stand of honeysuckle, mow or weed whack the vines as close to the ground as possible.
 Allow them to resprout, and then spray the sprouts with a 5 percent solution of glyphosate.
 You can make the solution by mixing 4 ounces of concentrate in one gallon of water.
 Spray carefully on a calm day because the spray will kill any plant it touches.